 - Support with the Europass mobility certificates

-Upon request, we also provide educational centers with additional documents that are required to certify the presence to the course and the competences learned.
-For example, we provide photos of the training course and a sum-up video that can be used for dissemination purposes.
+Upon request, we also provide educational centers with additional documents that are required to certify the presence to the course and the competences learned. .

 As follow-up activities, we also create online group discussions so that the participants can share with their peers the results of the course and continue reflecting on how they can adapt the methodologies and tools learnt in their context.